eyal6626/bill-of-quantity-software/README.md

 When the user ends, he can press "Create File."
 A word file will be created on the desktop.

 The user can add his company name in the settings.

+# How to run
+Go to the

+### What I Learned
+* How to create and edit docx files using c#
+* How to design GUI using Windows Forms